alexandrastoll/MIBC_Molecular_extended/README.md

 # MIBC Molecular Extended

+Code for extended experiments for doctoral thesis of Alexandra Stoll:

-Code for training Multiple Instance Learning (MIL) models using a 5-fold cross-validation on top of pre-extracted feature embeddings from UNI2-h for molecular subtype prediction.
+Includes training Multiple Instance Learning (MIL) models using a 5-fold cross-validation on top of pre-extracted feature embeddings from UNI2-h for molecular subtype prediction in muscle-invasive urothelial bladder cancer.

 Link to UNI2-h model used: https://huggingface.co/MahmoodLab/UNI2-h
 Link to modified kaggle notebook for model and training loop implementation: https://www.kaggle.com/code/zznznb/wsi-train